pikulbrita/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is to embrace the principle of "write readable code".
 Always remember that code is read far more often than it is written.
 Strive for clarity and simplicity in your syntax, use descriptive variable names, and include comments to explain complex logic or reasoning.
 Remember, writing maintainable and understandable code is a crucial aspect of being a good programmer, as it not only makes your work easier to debug and update but also enhances collaboration with your fellow developers.

+# 2023-12-30
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, readable, and concise code.
+Remember that code is read more often than it is written, so prioritize clarity and maintainability over cleverness or optimization.
+Refactor early and often, and avoid premature optimization.
+Also, understand that debugging is an integral part of programming.
+Don't be afraid to make mistakes, but learn from them by thoroughly understanding and fixing errors.
+Lastly, keep learning and adapting as technology evolves, and always respect the power of collaboration and community in software development.